Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Refresh Triggered Computation

 \section{Refresh Triggered Computation}

 As we explained in Section~\ref{subsec:dram_background}, the memory controller periodically issues refresh commands to DRAM, in order to ensure data integrity.
-For the chips available in the market today, the entire DRAM chip has to be refreshed every $64 ms$ (or $32 ms$ when operating at temperature exceeding $\SI{85}{\degreeCelsius}$).
-As there is a large number of rows in the chip, the memory controller issues a refresh command, which refreshes multiple rows in batch, once every $7.8 us$ to complete the refresh cycle for the entire DRAM in $64 ms$.
-Such frequent refresh operations often conflict with read and write requests that are issued by the workloads running on the system~\cite{chang2014improving, liu2012raidr}.
+Such frequent and time-consuming refresh operations often conflict with read and write requests that are issued by the workloads running on the system~\cite{chang2014improving, liu2012raidr}.
 As a result, a refresh operation not only consumes significant amount of energy, but also negatively affects system performance by delaying read and write requests.

-\emph{Refresh Triggered Computation (RTC)} is based on the high-level observation that for applications such as CNNs, it is possible to synchronize and harmonize the refresh operations and the read/write requests, such that read/write requests of the application naturally refreshes DRAM.
-RTC not only eliminates conflicts between refresh and read/write, but it also reduces the number of refresh commands that the memory controller needs to issue by eliminating redundant refresh operations.
+\emph{Refresh Triggered Computation (RTC)} is based on the high-level observation that for applications with regular memory access patterns, such as CNNs, it is possible to synchronize the refresh operations and the read/write requests, such that read/write requests of the application naturally refresh DRAM.
+RTC not only eliminates conflicts between refresh and read/write, but also reduces the number of refresh commands that the memory controller needs to issue by eliminating redundant refresh operations.
 In this section, we first introduce the RTC concepts before elaborating on RTC's implementation details in Section~\ref{sec:architecture}.